-What is
+What is Semma's Question?

-Gemma's Question?

-Germina's Question:

 Now that Gemma finished her first experiment, she needs to try again and test a new hypothesis.
 In order to develop this new we need to do background research.
 Lets start with a google search and see what we get.